Clinician Scientist Fellowship (CSF)

 Deadlines and submission details

-The CSF competition is held once a year.
+The CSF competition is held three times a year.
 Application deadline dates can be found on the deadlines page.

 - Please read the skills and experience required carefully.
 In conjunction with your host institution, you should evaluate your track record and assess whether you meet the skills and experience required for a given scheme prior to applying.
 If you still need further guidance you may contact the relevant Programme Manager via firstname.lastname@example.org to confirm your suitability for any MRC fellowship scheme.
 To enable us to advise, you must include your CV (using the correct CV template (DOCX, 30KB)), a one page project outline and a list of publications with your enquiry.